Scalar fields in Bonnor-Melvin Universe with potential: A study of dynamics of spin-0 particles-antiparticles: Scalar fields in Bonnor-Melvin-Lambda universe with potential: The Klein-Gordon Equation

 The radial wave function is given by

 One should remembered that the first condition given by $\mathcal{C}_{j+1}=0$ must also analyze simultaneously to get a complete information of the quantum system under investigation.
 This analysis will give us the individual energy level expression and the corresponding radial function of the scalar particles.
 The lowest state of the quantum system is defined by $j=1$.
-In that case the coefficient $\mathcal{C}_2=0$.
-Therefore, the ground-state energy eigenvalue from (\ref{eq:a18}) becomes
+In that case, the coefficient $\mathcal{C}_2=0$.
+Therefore, the ground-state approximate energy level from (\ref{eq:a18}) will be

 From the recurrence relation (\ref{eq:a17}), we obtain

 For the ground state we have $\mathcal{C}_2=0$ and $\mu=2$ which implies $\mathcal{C}_1=\frac{2}{(\alpha'+\nu)}\,\mathcal{C}_0$.
 Therefore, equating this one with the equation (\ref{eq:a16}) results the following condition